JetSetIlly/Gopher2600/README.md

 ### Gamepad

-For convenience the joystick and paddle can be controlled through a gamepad.
+For convenience the joystick and paddle for the left-side player can be controlled through a gamepad.
 For the joystick, use the left thumbstick or the DPad.
 Any of the face buttons will act as the joystick's fire button.

 To control the paddle use the left and right analogue triggers.
 Note that you will need to 'waggle' the triggers a couple of times for the emulator to detect